Multi-height analysis of rational points of toric varieties: Lift of the number of rational points of the toric variety to its universal torsor

 \end{theorem}

-\begin{proof} Denote by $\Phi_I : \R^I \rightarrow \R^I$ the morphism which maps Then we may remark that: Hence we get, using this, that there exists $C > 0$ (which depends only on the compact subset $\mathrm{D}$) such that for any non empty set $I \subsetneq \Sigma(1) $: Applying proposition \ref{bhargava_geometrie_nombre} finishes the proof of the lemma.
+\begin{proof} Denote by $\Psi_I : \R^I \rightarrow \R^I$ the morphism which maps Then we may remark that: Using this we get that there exists $C_{\mathrm{D}} > 0$ (which depends only on the compact subset $\mathrm{D}$) such that for any non empty set $I \subsetneq \Sigma(1) $: Applying proposition \ref{bhargava_geometrie_nombre} finishes the proof of the lemma.

 \end{proof}